eskilwelin/Hangman/README.md

 Vite starts on `http://localhost:5173`.
 Open that in your browser and use the app exactly as in the desktop version — the Vite dev server proxies all `/api/...` requests to Flask on port 5000.

-> **Desktop vs. web:** In web mode the backend runs from source, so Python edits take effect on reload.
-In desktop mode (`npx tauri dev`) the backend is the pre-built sidecar exe — rebuild it (Setup step 3) for Python changes to take effect there.
-Don't run both modes at once; they'd compete for port 5000.

 ---

 ## Using the App

-1. Launch with `npx tauri dev` (the desktop window opens automatically)
-2. Enter the IP of your SSH server and valid credentials
+1. Enter the IP of your SSH server and valid credentials
-3. On success you'll be taken to the game
+2. On success you'll be taken to the game
-4. Pick a difficulty (Easy / Medium / Hard) and start playing
+3. Pick a difficulty (Easy / Medium / Hard) and start playing
-5. Guess letters with the on-screen keyboard or just type
+4. Guess letters with the on-screen keyboard or just type
-6. Hit **Disconnect** to log out and return to the login screen
+5. Hit **Disconnect** to log out and return to the login screen

 ---

 ## How It Works

-The frontend never talks to the SSH server or holds the target word directly — everything goes through the Flask API:
+The frontend never talks to the SSH server or holds the target word directly - everything goes through the Flask API:

 - **Login** sends credentials to `/api/connect`, which attempts an SSH connection via Paramiko.
 On success the backend issues a session token, stored server-side and sent with every subsequent request.
 - **Gameplay** is fully server-driven.
-The backend tracks each game by ID, validates guesses, and returns only the masked display, remaining lives, and status — the answer is never sent to the frontend until the game ends.
+The backend tracks each game by ID, validates guesses, and returns only the masked display, remaining lives, and status - the answer is never sent to the frontend until the game ends.
 - **API routing** adapts to the environment via `src/config.js`.
 In development the frontend uses relative `/api/...` URLs, which the Vite dev server proxies to Flask on port 5000 (configured in `vite.config.js`).
-In a production build there's no dev server, so it calls the sidecar directly at `http://localhost:5000` — permitted by the `CORS(app)` setting on the backend.
+In a production build there's no dev server, so it calls the sidecar directly at `http://localhost:5000` - permitted by the `CORS(app)` setting on the backend.

 ---